 FAQs About Dishwasher Detergent

-You probably think using dishwasher detergent is pretty straightforward, but there are some common misconceptions that can cause issues.
+You probably think using dishwasher detergent is pretty straightforward but some common misconceptions can cause issues.
 Below are some frequently asked questions about dishwasher detergent that can guide you toward better use.

 Q. Is liquid or powder dishwasher detergent better?

 Liquid or powder is a matter of personal preference.
 However, powder detergents contain both bleach and enzymes that effectively clean dishes.
-Liquid detergents will have one or the other, never both.
+Liquid detergents will have one or the other but never both.